Krokop/cv/index.md

 Company -- [Favbet](https://favfir.com/)

 Description:  The main idea was to accept cash from customers and create bids for them.
-System was integrated with third-party service which had had users base, we could work only with authorization users.
+System was integrated with third-party service which had had users base.
+We could work only with authorization users.
 Terminal was responsible for accepting cash, validation user requisites, and sending information to the server.
-Server was responsible for working with terminals: getting payments, monitoring, sending updates. with main  One of the main requirement was to fault tolerance.
+Server was responsible for working with terminals: getting payments, monitoring, sending updates. with main  One of the main requirements was to fault tolerance.
 On terminal side we used NodeJS, and JavaScript, on server side - Python and Django.

 Languages:  Python, JavaScript.
 Tools:  Django, MySQL, NodeJS, Redis, HTML, CSS, JavaScript, jQuery, PostgreSQL, nginx, uWSGI.